quyennguyen2201/quyennguyen2201.github.io/_pages/cv.md

 hazards using NPV analysis and geospatial methods.
    * Analyse the scientific quality of climate-risk disclosures by New Zealand reporting entities using APIs and large language models and their alignment to TCFD framework.
-   * Conduct LCA and technoeconomic analyis for cleantech solutions such as residential geothermal heatpumps and low-energy, low-carbon cements
+   * Conduct LCA and technoeconomic analyis for cleantech solutions such as residential geothermal heatpumps and low-energy, low-carbon cements.
    * Collaborate with researchers to prepare competitive proposals for public research funding and commercial projects.

 **University of Otago** (Dunedin, New Zealand)